 However, this cannot detract from the fact that some hosts are better than others when it comes to WordPress.
 The fact that an object is capable of providing you with all you need does not necessarily mean it is what will make you happy!

-So, if you really want to enjoy the best of WordPress, you might want to get a good quality WordPress hosting.
+So, if you really want to enjoy the best of WordPress and the website hosting providers out there, you might want to get a good quality WordPress hosting.

 What is Shared WordPress hosting